jamiejamiebobamie/pegaFlashcards/notes.md

-	create a page property for each environment reference create a data transform to assign values to the environment properties using utility functions create a data page to tie these artifacts together. to refer to the values on a data page with GRS (=something.something.something):
+	create a page property for each environment reference create a data transform to assign values to the environment properties using utility functions create a data page to tie these artifacts together.
+To refer to the values on a data page with GRS use ...
+	(Hint: =something.something.something)
 	=DataPageName.IntegrationPropertyName.FieldPropertyName
 order of events to determine the Endpoint URL for a SOAP connector:
 	The SOAP Connector is invoked.